 APIs make the world go round.
-Developers use APIs almost every day – by some estimates, they spend a whopping 10+ hours a week working with APIs.
-This covers not only using them, but also researching, googling for support, studying reviews, and of course, rummaging around in the documentation.
+Developers and other professionals use APIs almost daily.
+Working with them, by some estimates, 10+ hours a week, for researching, googling for support, studying reviews, and rummaging around in the documentation.
 How clear, easy, useful, and supported your API is determines the whole developer experience (DX) – an emotional response devs have to the product.
 In the API economy, great developer experience is fundamental.
-APIs that help developers succeed and are a joy to use will get tons of users and rise above the competition.
+APIs that help developers succeed and are a joy to deal with will get tons of users and rise above the competition.
 And it starts at the exact moment they open the documentation for the first time.

-Watch this video for an inroduction to the API documentation
+Watch this video for an introduction to API documentation

-Today we will talk about how to foster positive developer experience in the API documentation.
+Today we will talk about how to foster positive developer experience in API documentation.
 But first, we need to understand what makes bad API docs.

 The dev community is a passionate one.
 It’s specifically passionate about the things they don’t like.
-If they don’t like an API, it’s most of the time because of junky docs, even if the product is actually great.
+If they don’t like an API, it’s mostly because of junky docs, even if the product is great.
 Here are some common issues devs have with API docs.